-Notice of Authorisation under s128 of the Act.
+Notice of Authorisation under s105 of the Act.

 Water licences and water access entitlements

-When a water resource is prescribed, the Minister for Sustainability, Environment and Conservation issues water licences which grant the holder with an ongoing right to take water.
+When a water resource is prescribed, the Minister for Environment and Water issues water licences which provide the holder with an ongoing right to take water.
 Licences may currently be issued as bundled or unbundled rights.

 Once a person has a water licence with a specified volume or an entitlement share, they have a right to be allocated a volume of water.
 In some areas, a holder of a water access entitlement may also be entitled to carryover their water allocation to a future water use year.

 Further information on unbundling water rights can be located here.

 Landowners or occupiers who have access to water adjoining or on the land may be permitted to take water for stock and domestic purposes.
 For example this may include using water to water a domestic garden, for personal household use or for drinking water for stock not subject to intensive farming.

 This right is defined under section 100(5) of the Landscape South Australia Act 2019 and a person does not require a licence or other authorisation to take and use water.
 This means that when a water resource is prescribed, water can continue to be taken for stock and domestic purposes without a water licence in the majority of cases.